Skip to main content

 Meet customers where they are

-The tone of a social post can vary greatly from that of a push notification or SMS message.
+The tone of a social post can vary significantly from that of a push notification or SMS message.
 Knowing what your customer is expecting out of a channel, in addition to occupying that channel in the first place, is the key to engagement.

 Higher return on investment (RoI)